 Independent Study is a program designed to help students stay current on class work while they are away from the classroom for three or more days.
 Even though a student participates in Independent Study, it cannot replace the value of the work and collaboration that takes place in the classroom.
 If a student must be absent, please fill out the Short Term Independent Study form (available online and in both offices) AT LEAST FIVE SCHOOL DAYS IN ADVANCE OF A PLANNED ABSENCE, and return to either office.
-You will be contacted to sign the

-Independent Study Contract at least one day before your departure.
-CCDS will also offer Independent Study for students who may need to quarantine and will be absent for in person instruction for more than 15 days during the 21-22 school.
+You will be contacted to sign the Independent Study for students who may need to quarantine and will be absent for in person instruction for more than 15 days during the 21-22 school.
 Please visit our website to read the board approved Independent Study policy.